-Chadsgrove has teachers and teaching assistants who are experienced in working with children and young people with special educational needs and disabilities and many have additional qualifications relevant to a particular area of interest such as Visual Impairment, Autistic Spectrum Disorder or Profound and Multiple Learning Difficulties.
+Chadsgrove has teachers and teaching assistants who are experienced in working with children and young people with special educational needs and disabilities and many have additional qualifications relevant to a particular area of interest such as Visual Impairment or Profound and Multiple Learning Difficulties.

-School staff are also experienced at developing appropriate adaptations both to the curriculum and to the resources used in order to enable all pupils to fully access the opportunities available to them and achieve appropriate accreditations as they get older.
+School staff are also experienced in developing appropriate adaptations both to the curriculum and to the resources used in order to enable all pupils to fully access the opportunities available to them and achieve appropriate accreditation, as they get older.

-The school believes that all pupils should be given every opportunity to succeed and develop self-confidence.
+The school believes that all pupils should be given every opportunity to succeed.
 All pupils are offered courses and qualifications that build on and develop progress made up to the end of Key Stage 4.
 Bespoke programmes of study are developed for all pupils that include English, Maths, ICT, PE, Creative Arts, Independent Living Skills and Work Experience.